ongr-io/ElasticsearchBundle/Resources/doc/mapping.md

 }
 ```

-> There is no mandatory to have private properties, public will work as well.
+> There is no mandatory to have private properties, and public will work as well.
- We strongly recommend to use private according OOP best practices.
+ We are firmly recommend using private according to OOP best practices.

 #### Document annotation configuration